Fred Harrison (author): Economist, media figure, and author

 Harrison is inspired by the writings of the American political economist Henry George.

 After his sojourn in Russia, Harrison returned to his work in England.
 He had already become the Research Director of the Land Research Trust, London, in 1998 and worked as a corporate business advisor, as well as giving lectures on property and tax policy.

 His main focus in both writing and lecturing has been to warn of what he considers to be the dangers of using land and real estate as the primary drivers of economic growth.
 His work links economic policy to social reform.
 Harrison's macro-economic analysis is based on the theory that business conforms to a pattern of 18-year cycles, determined by the unique characteristics of the land market.
 According to Harrison, economists erroneously "assume that the health of the property market depends upon the condition of the rest of the economy.
 In fact ... property is the key factor that shapes the business cycle, not the other way around."

 Predicting the 2007-08 crash

 Harrison says he warned Gordon Brown as far back as 1997 that the UK economy would hit the peak of the cycle in 2007 – and turn down into a depression in 2010.
 In 2005 he commented: "The next property market tipping point is due at end of 2007 or early 2008 ...
 The only way prices can be brought back to affordable levels is a slump or recession.”

-In 2009, Dirk Bezemer, a Professor of Economics at the University of Groningen in the Netherlands, noted that Harrison was one of the earliest to have predicted the global financial crisis.
+In 2009, Dirk Bezemer, a professor of economics at the University of Groningen in the Netherlands, noted that Harrison was one of the earliest to have predicted the 2008 financial crisis.